itel enabling consumers to fight Covid-19 with it2192T Thermo Edition

-New Delhi, May 11 (IANS) To help users keep a check on their health amid the Covid-19 pandemic, itel mobile has in its portfolio an innovative offering an entry-level feature phone -- itel it2192T Thermo Edition -- that can measure the temperature of the human body on the go.
+New Delhi: To help users keep a check on their health amid the Covid-19 pandemic, itel mobile has in its portfolio an innovative offering an entry-level feature phone -- itel it2192T Thermo Edition -- that can measure the temperature of the human body on the go.

 "India is battling one of the worst epidemics ever.
 With thousands of people struggling for their safety against the virus, it becomes extremely important to do our bit as a responsible technology brand.
 Such a time calls for innovation that makes our life easier. itel's latest feature phone -itel it2192T Thermo Edition comes with an in-built temperature sensor that enables consumers like frontline workers to monitor their temperature on the go with complete ease, Arijeet Talapatra, CEO, TRANSSION India, said in a statement.